mhourani23/Team-Avvo-Spring-2023/scraping/findlaw/README.md

 ```

 Future:
 Some way to extract states/territories of the USA.
 Could scrape from website but in weird format.

+## When trying to do all issues for all counties in California the code failed.
+Does the execution need to be broken up even more?